The Acclaimed: Formation and alliance with The Gunn Club (2020–2022)

 Beginning in 2022, the Acclaimed allied with the Gunn Club (Billy Gunn & his sons Austin Gunn and Colten Gunn).
 On Dark and Dark: Elevation, the alliance defeated the Dark Order and later the team of Lee Johnson, Brock Anderson, Lee Moriarty, and Matt Sydal.
 Although ostentisiably allies, the Acclaimed regularly disparaged Austin and Colton, with Billy Gunn showing unequal favour towards Caster and Bowens.
 The Acclaimed competed in a #1 contendership tag battle royal on March 3, 2022, although lost to the Young Bucks.
 They later challenged Jurassic Express for the tag titles, but were unsuccessful.
 In May 2022, Bowens underwent knee surgery, sidelining him for several months.
-During this time Bowens still attended AEW shows and performed his regular promos, although did not wrestle and was confined to a wheelchair; Caster subsequently teamed increasingly with the Gunns.
+During this time Bowens still attended AEW shows and performed his regular promos, although did not wrestle and used a wheelchair; Caster subsequently teamed increasingly with the Gunns.
 Bowens returned from injury at the Blood and Guts edition of Dynamite.

 Their alliance with the Gunns broke down and turned into a rivalry in mid-2022, leading to a "Dumpster Match" in August 2022, which the Acclaimed won.
 While Billy Gunn was initially caught between the two groups, his sons turned on him, having joined the Firm, leading to him becoming the Acclaimed's manager.